-In the event that your tooth gets knocked loose or comes completely dislodged, contact our office immediately.
-You can stop bleeding using a clean damp cloth and apply slight pressure to the gum.
+Contact our office if your tooth is knocked loose.
+You can stop bleeding using a clean, damp cloth and applying slight pressure to the area.
 Try to locate the tooth.
-If you find the tooth, or pieces of the tooth, only handle them by the crown or top of the tooth.
+If you find the tooth or pieces of the tooth, only handle them by the crown or top of the tooth.

 Why do I have tooth pain?

 Tooth pain could be a result of several dental concerns.
 Contact our dentist’s office immediately if you experience intense or shooting tooth pain.
 Most patients with tooth pain have a dental cavity.
 They will require a dental filling or root canal.
 Pain may also be the result of a broken filling or dental restoration.